pglevy/sms-com/class-cards.md

 - 4 classes, $200
 - 8 classes: $360 (10% discount)
 - 12 classes: $510 (15% discount)

+## Where do we meet?

+Meetings will primarily take place online using Zoom for now.
+For students who are local to Woodbridge, Va., we may be able to do some in-person meetings, but we will talk first about COVID precautions.

 ## How do I buy class cards?
 You can <a href="https://gumroad.com/l/sms-class-cards">buy class cards</a> online through my payment service, Gumroad.
 I'll be notified when you buy class cards and book lessons.
 They never expire so you can book your lessons whenever you want.